 - Residential and commercial roofs

 You can even use MagPanel to dry in your tiny house like Matt Prindle.

 Once installed, you cover MagPanel with natural or synthetic stucco, brick, plaster, stone or even just a couple of coats of paint.

 Top 7 Ways MagPanel is Better

-So, what makes MagPanel better than cement board, gypsum board, plywood or any of the other materials it replaces?
+So, what makes MagPanel better than the cement board, gypsum board, plywood, or any of the other materials it replaces?
 So many reasons!
-Here are the top reasons in an absolutely random order.
+Here are the top reasons in absolutely random order.

 Termites aren’t the only bugs that eschew magnesium oxide boards.
 Carpenter bees aren’t interested in MagPanel and neither are carpenter ants.
 Wood borers and powder post beetles have zero interest in the material.
 That’s because it contains zero wood.
 Not even a trace.
 Insects cause an estimated $30 million of damage each year in the US.
 The average termite repair to a home is $3,000.
 Cut off the food supply and you stop damage before it starts.